 Google Cloud OCR

-To get it working, we must turn on billing to retrieve the API key.
+To get it working, you must turn on billing to retrieve the API key.
 Afterwards, Google Cloud will give you $300 of credit for 365 usage days.
-It will also provide 1000 free OCR image processing cycles per month (which comes to $0.15 per image process).
+It will also provide 1000 free OCR image processing cycles per month, which comes to $0.15 per image process.

 Microsoft Cloud OCR

-This is similar to the built-in Google Cloud OCR, however it’s free and easy to use.
+This is similar to the built-in Google Cloud OCR, and it’s free and easy to use.
 In some scenarios, it was more accurate than Google Cloud OCR as well.

 Unfortunately, when we tried to using Abbyy to process handwritten text on an image, we were not successful.

 While comparing OCR Engines in UiPath, any of the current platforms have the potential to perform well.
 The key differentiation between each one of these tools depends on its intended use.
 For example, if we want to process raster or vector PDFs only, Abbyy would likely be the best option.
 It is full of features for PDF processing, however lacks the functionality of handwritten text recognition.

 Microsoft OCR excels on handwritten processing, however the integration seems too complex and not easy to use with 3rd party applications.
 Google on the other hand is quite applicable for both handwritten and PDF processing with the engine accuracy being the only potential stipulation.

 There’s more to explore at Smartbridge.com!